- Print

 Build the Connection

-To build the connection to the App registration in your Lasernet setup, we need to get a Token.
+To establish the connection to the App Registration in your Lasernet setup, you need a token.
 Follow these steps:

 Open your Lasernet configuration, select Modifiers, add an HTTP modifier, and give it a name.

 Open the Setup tab.
-In the Direction field, select the Output radio button, and in the Verb field, select the POST radio button.
+In the Direction field, select the Output radio button, and in the Verb field, click the POST radio button.

 Add a Host and a Remote path.
-The Remote path should contain your Directory (tenant) ID, so copy that from your Notepad.
+The Remote path should include your Directory (tenant) ID.
+Copy it from your Notepad.

 Open the Parameters tab and add the following four parameters:

-resource: Your URL to Dynamics 365 Finance and Operations
+resource: The URL to Dynamics 365 Finance and Operations.

 Open the Headers tab and add the following: